hackcheckio/Hackcheck-Private-API/README.md

 ### Authentication
 Our private API is only accessible to those who purchase a _developer_ plan at https://hackcheck.io Once you purchase a developer plan you can navigate to https://hackcheck.io/profile, your API key will be displayed on the page.
-To authorize yourself on our private API you need to use the `key` parameter as seen below.
+In order to authorize yourself on our private API you need to use the `key` parameter as seen below.

 `/api/v1/lookup/?key=0000-000-000-00000000&email=example@gmail.com`